Asturian language: Literary history

+The first book in Asturian printed and published was Llos Trabayos de Chinticu by Juan Junquera Huergo, published in Gijón in 1843 composed of 372 satirical verses.
+Junquera Huergo, former mayor of Gijón, also wrote the first Asturian grammar in 1869, using a writing standard invented by himself, but was left unpublished due to lack of funds after Junquera's death, and two dictionaries, a Diccionario del dialecto asturiano in 1867 and a Spanish-Asturian dictionary that was left uncompleted (only up to the letter "E").
+In 1880 another very small dictionary would be written (Pequeño vocabulario de voces en bable), the writer is unknown, but it's attributed to José Fernández-Quevedo y González-Llanos alias "Pepín Quevedo".

+The first novel in Asturian, Viaxe del Tíu Pacho el Sordu a Uviedo, was written and published in Oviedo by Enriqueta González Rubín in 1875 and written in the Eastern dialect of Asturian.

+The first newspaper written completely in Asturian language, Ixuxú, was created by poet Francisco González Prieto in 1901 in Gijón.
+It was a conservative ultracatholic weekly newspaper.
+He also created another newspaper in Asturian, L'Astur in 1904.

+Beginning in the 1930's and especially after Franco's victory in the Spanish Civil War and due to his policies against languages of Spain other than Spanish, Asturian presence as a written language was greatly diminished until the 1970s Surdimientu.

 In 1974, a movement for the language's acceptance and use began in Asturias.
 Based on ideas of the Asturian association Conceyu Bable about Asturian language and culture, a plan was developed for the acceptance and modernization of the language that led to the 1980 creation of the Academy of the Asturian Language with the approval of the Asturias regional council.

 El Surdimientu (the Awakening) authors such as Manuel Asur (Cancios y poemes pa un riscar), Xuan Bello (El llibru vieyu), Adolfo Camilo Díaz (Añada pa un güeyu muertu), Pablo Antón Marín Estrada (Les hores), Xandru Fernández (Les ruines), Lourdes Álvarez, Martín López-Vega, Miguel Rojo and Lluis Antón González broke from the Asturian-Leonese tradition of rural themes, moral messages and dialogue-style writing.
 Currently, the Asturian language has about 150 annual publications.
 The Bible into the Asturian language was completed in 2021 after over 30 years of translation work, beginning in September 1988.

 Use and distribution

-Astur-Leonese's geographic area exceeds Asturias, and that the language known as Leonese in the autonomous community of Castile and León is basically the same as the Asturian spoken in Asturias.
+Astur-Leonese's geographic area exceeds Asturias, and the language known as Leonese in the autonomous community of Castile and León is basically the same as the Asturian spoken in Asturias.
 The Asturian-Leonese linguistic domain covers most of the principality of Asturias, the northern and western province of León, the northeastern province of Zamora (both in Castile and León), western Cantabria and the Miranda do Douro region in the eastern Bragança District of Portugal.